Jorge Pulido

-Jorge Pulido Mayoral (born 8 April 1991) is a Spanish professional footballer who plays as a central defender for SD Huesca.
+Jorge Pulido Mayoral (born 8 April 1991) is a Spanish professional footballer who plays as a central defender for Segunda División club Almería.

 Club career

 Atlético Madrid

-Born in Castillo de Bayuela, Castile-La Mancha, Pulido arrived in Atlético Madrid's youth system at the age of 10.
+Born in the village of Castillo de Bayuela in Castilla–La Mancha, Pulido arrived at Atlético Madrid's youth system at the age of 8.
 He made his senior debut in the 2009–10 season, appearing with their reserves in the Segunda División B.

 Pulido made his official debut with the Colchoneross first team on 10 November 2010, playing the entire 1–1 home draw against Universidad de Las Palmas CF in the round of 32 of the Copa del Rey (6–1 aggregate win).
 On 18 February of the following year, he extended his contract with the club by signing until 2014.

-On 15 May 2011, benefitting from injuries to Diego Godín and Luis Perea and the suspension of Tomáš Ujfaluši, Pulido made his first La Liga appearance, playing the full 90 minutes – with a good overall performance – and being booked after committing a penalty in a 2–1 home victory over Hércules CF, as the team finally qualified to the UEFA Europa League.
-On 27 January 2012, he was loaned to fellow league side Rayo Vallecano until June.
+On 15 May 2011, benefitting from injuries to Diego Godín and Luis Perea and the suspension of Tomáš Ujfaluši, Pulido made his first La Liga appearance, playing the full 90 minutes and being booked after committing a penalty in a 2–1 home victory over Hércules CF, as the team finally qualified for the UEFA Europa League as seventh.
+On 27 January 2012, he was loaned to fellow top-division side Rayo Vallecano until June.

 Castilla and Albacete

-After being a regular starter with Rayo, Pulido returned to Atlético in the summer of 2012, but after being again underplayed he moved across the city to Real Madrid on 19 July 2013, being assigned to the reserves in Segunda División.
-After suffering relegation with the latter he was released, subsequently joining Albacete Balompié also in that tier.
+After being a regular starter with Rayo, Pulido returned to Atlético in the summer of 2012, but after being again underplayed he moved across the city to Real Madrid on 19 July 2013, being assigned to the reserves in the Segunda División.
+He suffered relegation with the latter and was released, subsequently joining Albacete Balompié also in that tier.

 Pulido scored his first professional goal on 25 January 2015, his team's second in a 3–2 win at AD Alcorcón.

 Sint-Truiden

-In June 2016, after Albacete's relegation, Pulido moved abroad for the first time to Sint-Truidense V.V. of Belgium on a three-year deal.
-In the third game of the season, he was sent off in a goalless draw with R.S.C.
-Anderlecht for a foul on Trézéguet, earning him a two-match ban and €800 fine.
+In June 2016, after Albacete's relegation, Pulido moved abroad for the first time to Sint-Truidense VV of Belgium on a three-year deal.
+In the third game of the season, he was sent off in a goalless draw with RSC Anderlecht for a foul on Trézéguet, earning him a two-match ban and €800 fine.